 You’ll get the detector as well as the headphones.

 It will also come with an instruction manual, but it’s pretty easy to figure out without reading it!

-What Age Would Be Good for the Gold Digger?
+What age is best for the Gold Digger?

 It depends on how tall and strong a kid is.
 With this detector, eight years and older should easily be able to handle it.

 Teenagers will still like to use this machine as well!